OpenEDM/OpenEDM-wire-machine/README.md

 ![](https://github.com/OpenEDM/.github/blob/main/images/wire_edm_machine_3d_model.png)

-## TODO
+## TODO (short-term)

 - [ ] Add the Y axis
 - [ ] Use the integrated drivers working via CAN ([CLN](https://github.com/creapunk/CLN-ClosedLoopNemaDriver)) for X and Y axes
 - [ ] Redesign the tensioner unit electronics.
-Eventually it should be the integrated PCB controlled via CAN
+Eventually it should be an integrated PCB controlled via CAN
+- [ ] Add a BOM and an assembly guide

+## TODO (long-term)

+- [ ] Simplify the wire reloading process in case of a snap.
+For example, allow the C-Arc to be lifted out of the water